4 people killed in overnight shooting at Kansas bar

 KANSAS CITY, Kan.
 (AP) - Authorities say four people have been killed in an overnight shooting at a Kansas City, Kansas, bar.

+KSHB-TV reports that officers were called Sunday at 1:30 a.m. to the Tequila KC Bar for a shooting.

-KSHB-TV reports that someone entered the bar about 3:30 a.m. and opened fire.
-Nine people were shot and four were fatally wounded.
+Police said someone entered the bar and opened fire.
+Four people were fatally wounded inside the bar.
+Five others were taken to a hospital in stable condition for treatment.

-A description of the gunman was not provided.
+No one has been arrested in the shooting.
+Authorities do not know if there is more than one shooter.
 The motive for the shooting is also unknown.

-Kansas City, Kansas, police are investigating the shooting and gave brief details on their Twitter account .
+Kansas City, Kansas, police are investigating the shooting and gave brief details on their Twitter account.

 Sign up for Daily Newsletters